joshlk/robotchinwag.com/README.md

 You can make modifications to the site by copying files from the [themes repo](https://github.com/cotes2020/jekyll-theme-chirpy) and modifying them.

-## Licence
+## License

-The theme is [MIT licensed]([/LICENSE](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/LICENSE).
+The theme is [MIT licensed](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/LICENSE).
 The blog's contents are copyrighted by Josh Levy-Kramer.
 All rights are reserved.